MaastrichtU-IDS/fair-test/example/README.md

-# Example FAIR testing API
+# Example FAIR test API

 A FAIR metrics tests service supporting the specifications used by the [FAIRMetrics working group](https://github.com/FAIRMetrics/Metrics).